Table of Contents

 Here is what I had said about bankruptcy in 2000.

-Bankruptcy can be the right choice for you, but too many people file for the wrong reasons.
+“Bankruptcy can be the right choice for you, but too many people file for the wrong reasons.
 Many consumers file because they can’t face their debts or can’t handle the collection calls anymore.
 What they don’t consider are the long-lasting, negative effects of bankruptcy.

 You may already know that bankruptcy will remain on your credit report for up to 10 years.
 But did you know that if you apply for a job with a salary above a certain amount, or if you apply for insurance or a loan above a certain amount, the fact that you filed bankruptcy will be disclosed for the rest of your life?
-Also, applications for a job, credit or insurance ask if you ever filed bankruptcy, not if you filed within the last 10 years.
-Twenty-five years after filing bankruptcy you will still have to answer questions about it.
+Also, applications for a job, credit, or insurance ask if you ever filed bankruptcy, not if you filed within the last 10 years.
+Twenty-five years after filing bankruptcy, you will still have to answer questions about it.

 Because filing bankruptcy doesn’t teach you how to change your spending behavior, 10 percent of people who file bankruptcy once end up filing again.
-To help you better understand bankruptcy we have prepared the publication “Bankruptcy: Is It Right for Me?”
+To help you better understand bankruptcy, we have prepared the publication “Bankruptcy: Is It Right for Me?”
 If you’ve already filed bankruptcy and want tips on how to avoid it in the future, take a look at our publication “What To Do To Never File Bankruptcy Again.”
 You’ll need the FREE Adobe Acrobat Reader to view these publications.

 Man, I really blew it with that message.
 I seem to have scared people away from bankruptcy instead of providing them with more balanced information.

-The part of the message that I should have included and spoken more about was that bankruptcy was a legal alternative to any debt relief approach and that bankruptcy would cease collections, terminate lawsuits, and forgive debt without tax implications.
+The message that I should have included and spoken more about was that bankruptcy was a legal alternative to any debt relief approach and that bankruptcy would cease collections, terminate lawsuits, and forgive debt without tax implications.
 The irony is now people accuse me of mentioning bankruptcy as a solution too often.

-I started Debt Counselors of America in 1994, later to become Myvesta, because I lived through the pain of debt and wanted to help others.
+My friend and I started Debt Counselors of America in 1994, later to become Myvesta, because I lived through the pain of debt and wanted to help others.
 It seems like there could not be a better reason to become involved in helping others with debt relief.

-By the time the 2000 site was archived we had moved from our dirt cheap offices to nicer digs.
+By the time the 2000 site was archived, we had moved from our dirt cheap offices to nicer digs.
 The staff had grown as well.
 Revenue was coming in because people were saying all sorts of nice things about the services we offered.
 My salary had risen way up.
 Life felt great.

-When a debt relief provider focuses on just one solution it seems to be that human nature is to focus on promoting that one product and every caller is pushed to be appropriate for it.
+When a debt relief provider focuses on just one solution, it seems to be that human nature is to focus on promoting that one product, and every caller is pushed to be appropriate for it.